Bathroom vanity cabinet made out of painted MDF and oak

 After all these we sanded the edges and we rounded the sharp edges by hand with 120 grit sandpaper.

 We stained it with a reddish water-based stain.
 We obtained the color by mixing brown wood stain with red stain until we got what we wanted

-We finished it with anti-scratch polyurethane primer and varnish.
-The polyurethane varnish is also resistant to the moisture conditions in a bathroom.
+We finished it with an anti-scratch polyurethane primer and varnish.
+The polyurethane varnish is also resistant to moisture conditions in a bathroom.